kalcok/spoofDog/README.md

  * `human_name` - Name of the real estate project presented via web interface.
 (Reserved for future use)
  * `class_name` - Name of the class in the new module
  * `active` - (True/False) indicates whether this project is active and should be scraped when `collector` is run.

+## Caveats
+Curently there is no installer to properly setup all needed files and directories with proper permissions.
+Following must be manually created.

+* log file - This file is defined in config file, `System:logging:file`.
+If you intend to use file logging you must ensure that this file is writable by user running spoofDog.
+* data directory - Spoofdog collects its results into files inside data directory defined in config file, System:data_dir.
+You must ensure that this directory exists and is writable by user running spoofDog